 Jill Belli (B.A. in English & Classical Studies, University of Pennsylvania; Ph.D. in English with doctoral certificates in American Studies & Interactive Technology and Pedagogy, The Graduate Center CUNY) is Associate Professor of English and Co-Director of the OpenLab, the college’s open-source digital platform for teaching, learning, and collaborating.
 She is also a founding member & developer of the Writing Studies Tree, an online, open-access, interactive academic genealogy for the field of writing studies.
 Jill has extensive expertise and experience in utopian studies and science fiction, and regularly designs/teaches courses, presents at conferences, and produces scholarship in these areas.
 She also serves on the Steering Committee, the Teaching Committee, and as the web developer for the Society for Utopian Studies.
 Her interdisciplinary research centers on utopian studies, positive psychology/happiness studies, writing studies, digital humanities, and education/pedagogy, and her current book project, Pedagogies of Happiness, explores their intersections.
 Visit Jill’s website to learn more about her scholarship, teaching, digital projects, and service.
 You can also visit her OpenLab profile, to see all the courses she teaches (many of which are Science Fiction!)

 Jason W. Ellis (B.S. in Science, Technology, and Culture, Georgia Tech, M.A. in Science Fiction Studies, University of Liverpool; Ph.D.
-English, Kent State University) has research interests in the connections between digital technology and the human brain as explored in 20th/21st-century American literature and popular culture, including science fiction.
+English, Kent State University) is an Associate Professor of English and has research interests in the connections between digital technology and the human brain as explored in 20th/21st-century American literature and popular culture, including science fiction.
 He coedited The Postnational Fantasy: Postcolonialism, Cosmopolitics and Science Fiction (Jefferson, NC: McFarland, 2011).
 He has taught Science Fiction courses at Georgia Tech and City Tech.
 He served as Vice President of the Science Fiction Research Association (SFRA).
-Follow him on Twitter, or read about his pedagogy and research on dynamicsubspace.net.
+He writes about his pedagogy and research on dynamicsubspace.net.

 Mark Noonan (Ph.D.
 English, The Graduate Center of the City University of New York; M.A., American Studies, Columbia University; B.A., English, Connecticut College) has research interests in American Studies, Periodical Studies, Journalism, and 19th-Century American Literature.
 He directed the 2015 NEH Summer Institute titled, “City of Print: New York and the Periodical Press from the Antebellum Era to the Digital Age.”
 He is the founding editor of Columbia Journal of American Studies and serves on the advisory board of The Research Society for American Periodicals.